 People

-Mac Shine, Principal Investigator – I am a systems neurobiologist working to understand the mechanisms of cognition and attention using functional brain imaging, both in health and disease.
-I have a particular interest in understanding how the different arms of the ascending arousal system flexibly modulate the cross-scale organisation of the brain to facilitate adaptive behaviour.
-I am currently working as a Robinson fellow at The University of Sydney.
+Mac Shine, Principal Investigator – Mac is a systems neurobiologist working to understand the mechanisms of cognition and attention using functional brain imaging, both in health and disease.
+He has a particular interest in understanding how the different arms of the ascending arousal system flexibly modulate the cross-scale organisation of the brain to facilitate adaptive behaviour.
+He is currently working as a joint NHMRC/Bellberry fellow at The University of Sydney.

 Twitter: @jmacshine